Indian diaspora: United States

 Another wave of Indian immigrants entered the US after independence of India.
 A large proportion of them were Sikhs joining their family members under the newly more (though not completely) colour-blind immigration laws, then Malayali immigrants from Middle East, Kerala, etc. and professionals or students came from all over India.
 The Cold War created a need for engineers in the defence and aerospace industries, some of whom came from India.
 By the late 1980s and early 1990s, large numbers of Gujarati, Telugu, and Tamil people had settled in the US.
 The most recent and probably the largest wave of immigration to date occurred in the late 1990s and early 2000s during the internet boom.
 As a result, Indians in the US are now one of the largest among the groups of immigrants with an estimated population of about 3.2 million, or ~1.0% of the US population according to American Community Survey of 2010 data.
 The demographics of Indian Americans have accordingly changed from majority Sikh to majority Hindu, with Sikhs only comprising 10% to 20% of Indian Americans today.
 This is much smaller than the proportion of Sikhs amongst the Indian populations in the United Kingdom, Canada, Australia, and New Zealand, but larger than in India.
 In 2018, with 25% of the population of all non-resident migrants in the US, Indians made up the highest number of non-resident migrants (those without US citizenship or green card).
 The US Census Bureau uses the term Asian Indian to avoid confusion with the indigenous peoples of the Americas commonly referred to as American Indians.

-In contrast to the earliest groups of Indians who entered the US workforce as taxi drivers, labourers, farmers, or small business owners, the later arrivals often came as professionals or completed graduate studies in the US and moved into professional occupations.
+In contrast to the earliest groups of Indians who entered the US just thinking how much money I can carry from India to workforce as taxi drivers, labourers, farmers, or small business owners, the later arrivals often came as professionals or completed graduate studies in the US and moved into professional occupations.
 They have become very successful financially thanks to highly technical industries, and are thus probably the most well-off community of immigrants.
 They are well represented in all walks of life, but particularly so in academia, information technology, and medicine.
 There were over 4,000 PIO professors and 84,000 Indian-born students in American universities in 2007–08.
 The American Association of Physicians of Indian Origin has a membership of 35,000.
 In 2000, Fortune magazine estimated the wealth generated by Indian Silicon Valley entrepreneurs at around $250 billion.
-Many IT companies like Google, Microsoft, Twitter, Adobe and IBM have CEOs of Indian origin.
+Many IT companies like Google, Microsoft, Adobe and IBM have CEOs of Indian origin.